FabLabIsafjordur/stratasys/README.md

 ## Advanced printer settings

 The printer has fixed printing temperatures, which are set in the material profiles.
-But you can manually set the chamber and tip temperatures with the [Maraca EX software](files/MaracaEX-V440-4274.zip), which is rarely seen online, since only Stratasys service technicians are supposed to have access to it.
+But you can manually set the chamber and tip temperatures over Ethernet with the [Maraca EX software](files/MaracaEX-V440-4274.zip), which is rarely seen online, since only Stratasys service technicians are supposed to have access to it.

 ## Further instructions